 • Location: Main hall

-Taylor’s Port Bar is the absolute standout.
-They offer excellent port tasting flights, massive pitchers of sangria, and highly knowledgeable staff.
-For beer drinkers, ask for the Super Bock Stout or the Coruja IPA, which is a hazy, well-built session beer.
+Taylor’s Port Bar is the standout.
+They offer port tasting flights, pitchers of sangria, and knowledgeable staff.
+For beer, ask for the Super Bock Stout or the Coruja IPA, a hazy, well-built session beer.
+A glass of excellent Portuguese wine from the central bar runs about $3.25 (€3).

-A glass of excellent Portuguese wine from the central bar runs about $3.20 (€3).
-Buy your drinks first, sit down at your claimed table, and let the food buzzer do its job while you sip.
+The protocol: buy drinks first, sit at your claimed table, and let the food buzzer do its job while you sip.

 time out market lisbon the brutal truth cheat sheet 6